-4.7.
-Nature and rate of known Risks versus Benefits:
+4.6.4 Nature and rate of known Risks versus Benefits

-Comparing the characteristics of the product's adverse effects and benefits may help clarify whether a Risk MAP could improve the product's benefit-risk balance.
-The characteristics to be weighed might include the
+Comparing the characteristics of the product's adverse effects and benefits may help clarify whether a Risk Management Action Plan (MAP) could improve the product's benefit-risk balance.
+The characteristics to be weighed might include the:

-- 1) types, magnitude, and frequency of risks and benefits; - populations at greatest risk and/or those likely to derive the most benefit; - 3) existence of treatment alternatives and their risks and benefits; and - 4) Reversibility of adverse events observed.
+- types, magnitude, and frequency of risks and benefits; - populations at greatest risk and/or those likely to derive the most benefit; - existence of treatment alternatives and their risks and benefits; - reversibility of adverse events observed.

-4.7.1.
-Preventability of adverse effects:
+4.6.5 Preventability of Adverse effects

-Serious adverse effects that can be minimized or avoided by preventive measures around drug prescribing are the preferred candidates for Risk MAPs.
+Serious adverse effects that can be minimized or avoided by preventive measures around drug/ vaccine prescribing are the preferred candidates for Risk MAPs.